jkterry1/Flocking-Learning-Environment/readme.md

 - **vortex_update_frequency**: Period of adding new points on the vortex line.

 ### Actions
-An action is a 5-vector where each index represents:
+An action is a normalized 0-1 5-vector where each index represents:
    - 0: Thrust, a forward force on the bird, 0 N to 10 N
    - 1: alpha rotation of left wing (in degrees), -0.01 deg to 0.01 deg
    - 2: beta rotation of left wing (in degrees), -0.01 deg to 0.01 deg